-Each Fund has entered into an investment advisory agreement with the Adviser, pursuant to which the Adviser will manage the Fund's assets for compensation paid at the annual rate, set forth below, of the Fund's average daily net assets.
+The Fund has entered into an investment advisory agreement with the Adviser, pursuant to which the Adviser will manage the Fund's assets, for compensation paid at an annual rate of 0.75% of the International Value Spotlight Fund's average daily net assets.
+The Adviser has entered into a sub-advisory agreement with the Sub-Adviser pursuant to which the Sub-Adviser will be responsible for the day-to-day management of any assets of the Fund.
+The Sub-Adviser receives fees from the Adviser for its services provided to the Fund.